Who Can Get the Highest GPA?

 Juliette Damian, Staff Writer

 It’s true; the problem is that education is not so much about learning as it is about who can get the highest GPA, take the most AP classes, or do the best on test days.
 It is just a matter of a letter and a number that defines how genius and how capable you are to get into the most prestigious school.
 Most students’ objectives in school are not to learn but to get the highest grade nowadays.
 The school has become an overwhelmingly stressful environment because students know their classroom has become a battlefield among their peers.
-The sad reality is that no matter how hard you work or your grades are, there is always someone doing more, and the only way to do more than those who do the most is to live, sleep, and breathe in school.
+The sad reality is that no matter how hard you work or how exceptional your grades are, there is always someone doing more, and the only way to do more than those who do the most is to live, sleep, and breathe in school.
 It hasn’t always been like this, so why exactly has school become more competitive than ever?

 As we know, school is the long, bumpy road to a successful life, starting with getting into a good college.
 The problem is that college admittance rates have gone down, meaning more applications are being rejected, and competitiveness has become inevitable.
 Harvard, Princeton, and Yale, the finest of the Ivy League, admitted roughly 15 to 20 percent of applicants in the late 1980s.
 In 2022, Harvard’s admission rate reached an infinitesimal low of 3.19 percent.
 While these Ivy League school admission rates have dropped incredibly, so have elite public universities, from a 52% admission rate in 2002 to 31% in 2022; it is clear why a learning environment was replaced by a competitive one.
 Not only do your grades need to be perfect, but colleges are also looking for hours of volunteer work and extracurriculars on top of your challenging high school curriculum.
 Diversity is also very much valued, although it is quite difficult for students to set themselves apart from others as every school in the country has a valedictorian, a student body president, team captains, varsity team members, National Honor Society members, and more.
 It almost seems like these elite schools set impossible standards for students, and those who try to meet them often face obstacles with their mental health.